gibizer/okofw/README.md

 ### Available generic steps

-* `Conditions`: This step ensure that the every condition is initialized and Ready condition is always recalculated before the CR is saved.
+* `Conditions`: This step ensure that the every condition is initialized and the Ready condition is always recalculated before the CR is saved.
+It requires that the CRD type implements the `InstanceWithConditions` interface

 ### Examples
 * `v1beta1.Simple` + `simple_controller`: Shows the basic Reconcile setup